Clinton Waterfowl Report -

 Wetland Pools

-East Coblentz- Mostly dry.
+East Coblentz- Full.
 Food sources in pool are beggar's ticks and smartweed with some millet.
-Deep, open pool north side of marsh.
+Deep, open pool on Northeast side of marsh past berm.

 Shadden- "Little Shadden" (South of Wakarusa) dry, with millets and smartweed; filled by rainfall only.
-"Big Shadden" South pool- standing and cut corn; North pool- small pool of water near structure, good millet with standing/harvested corn on perimeter of newly constructed marsh on the North side of the river.
-Open to hunting, needs rainfall for huntable water.
+"Big Shadden" South pool- mostly dry, standing and cut corn; North pool- mostly dry, with some water in low spots, good millet with standing/harvested corn on perimeter of newly constructed marsh on the North side of the river.
+Open to hunting, needs rainfall for more huntable water.

 Food: moist-soil vegetation- millets, smartweed, and beggar's ticks.
 Cut corn with rows left standing in pools 1, 2, and 3.

-Additional rainfall and colder weather may change marsh conditions as well as local waterfowl numbers rapidly.
+Additional rainfall and colder weather may change conditions throughout the property, as well as local waterfowl numbers rapidly.

 ICE- N/A